discourse/minio_runner/README.md

 ## Minio configuration

 Only a small subset of minio configuration (defined at https://min.io/docs/minio/linux/reference/minio-server/minio-server.html#environment-variables) is supported.
-The subset of configuration options can be found [AT THE CONFIG.RB FILE].
+The subset of configuration options can be found from running the `list_configurable_env` rake task.

 All minio configuration can also be specified via `MinioRunner.config`, and anything set in this way will override environment variables.
 Environment variables should